tldr-pages/tldr/pages/common/virt-qemu-run.md

 `virt-qemu-run {{path/to/guest.xml}}`

-- Run a QEMU virtual machine and store the state in a specified directory:
+- Run a QEMU virtual machine and store the state in a specific directory:

 `virt-qemu-run --root={{path/to/directory}} {{path/to/guest.xml}}`